gakalmar/Notes/CSS_and_Events.md

         - **Display:** Displayed as inline boxes
         - *Some examples:*
             - `span`, `a`, `img`, `em`, and `strong`
+    - **flex**
+        - used to center box in box for example:

+                .class {
+                    display: flex;
+                    align-items: center;
+                    justify-content: center;
+                }

+- `border-radius`:
+    - property rounds the corners of an element's outer border edge
+    - the radius applies to the whole background, even if the element has no border
+    - the exact position of the clipping is defined by the `background-clip` property
+    - Examples:

+            element.style {
+                border-radius: 30px;                //allows one to four values (using 1 applies to all 4)
+                border-radius: 30px 5px 25% 10%;    //top-left / top-right / bottom-right / bottom-left
+            }

 - We can overwrite these values with CSS! (`div` -> *make it inline* or `span` -> *make it block*)
+- **Note:**
+    - You can apply margin, border, padding (inner margin) and width, height to the elements but some of these properties will be ignored if the element is `inline`
+    - `box-sizing`:
+        - if you set the `width` of an element the `padding` and the `border` will be excluded by default (Because elements have `box-sizing: content-box;` by default.)
+        - if you want to include the border and the padding in the width property (which you definitely want to in most cases) you have to set the value of box-sizing to this: `box-sizing: border-box;`

 ## Position
 - Position value types: